makabongwe47/alx-system_engineering-develops/0x01-shell_permissions/README.md

-Change owner of the file to the user
+Change owner and group owner for all the files